Hassanjadi/Hassanjadi/README.md

-# Hassanjadi - Developer
+# Hassanjadi - Web Developer

 ## About me
-I am Hassan Jadi ( Developer ).
+I am Hassan Jadi ( Web Developer ).
 I love creating things aswell as solving problems, my interest in computer science and math has always been a big passion and driver of mine.
 I'm a Full Stack developer, my preferred language is Javascript.
 I would ideally always like to work on applications and producing innovative ideas.
 Happy coding!

 <p>
   <a href="https://www.medium.com/@hassanjadi" target="_blank">